Can You Do Yoga Every Day?

 When you practice yoga regularly, you’ll notice small (or large!) improvements in your form in different areas.
 One day, you might notice you can hold a challenging balance pose for a few breaths longer, and the next day, you may notice your mind is a bit calmer during savasana.

-Gaining familiarity with the poses and transitions can give you a big confidence boost.
+Gaining familiarity with the poses and transitions across the different types of yoga can give you a big confidence boost.
 You’ll find that the mind can relax more when you’re not frantically discerning a warrior one from a warrior two pose!

 You may increase your mobility